The Persuaders (R&B group): Early success

-The Persuaders were signed by Atlantic Records in 1971 and scored an immediate hit with the iconic ode to domestic discord, "Thin Line Between Love and Hate," which topped the Black Singles chart and reached number 15 on the Pop chart.
+The Persuaders were signed by Atlantic Records in 1971 and scored an immediate hit with the iconic ode to domestic discord, "Thin Line Between Love and Hate", which topped the Black Singles chart and reached number 15 on the Pop chart.
+Song co-writer and producer Richard Poindexter had in fact served as one of the vocalists on the recording, as the group were still awaiting Willie Holland's arrival to complete the original four-piece lineup.
 An album titled after the song followed in 1972, scoring the group several more R&B chart hits, including another top ten, "Love's Gonna Pack Up (and Walk Out)".
 The band toured throughout the year in support of the album.
 Following the conclusion of the tour, Barnes parted ways with the group.
 Tragically, later in 1972, Stodghill died of an illness at Jacobi Medical Center in the Bronx, soon after having narrowly escaped death during an argument in a bar where his former Topics bandmate Bobby Adams had died defending him.

 By 1973, and the release of their self-titled second album, Thomas Lee Hill and John Tobias, both from another local group, The Huns, had replaced Barnes and Stodghill, respectively.
 Bobby Poindexter produced the second album with his wife, Jackie Members, who had also been a co-writer of the "Thin Line Between Love and Hate" single.
 By the end of the year, Scott was the only remaining original member, flanked by Hill, Joey Coleman, and Richard Gant.
 The group remained at Atlantic / Atco in this incarnation for another album, Best Thing That Ever Happened to Me, released in 1974.
 These Atco recordings were produced by Phil Hurtt, Tony Bell, and LeBaron Taylor in Philadelphia.
 The group scored a number of additional R&B and pop hits during this time, including their original version of the oft-covered song "Some Guys Have All the Luck", which inched into the Pop top 40 and became their final R&B top-ten single.